lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 ### 1. Select a module for review

 - Find a variable that is important to your team.
-How is it estimated in this tab?
+How is it estimated in this module?
 What are its units?
 - Where can you find even more detailed information about your team data?
-- Check out the two corresponding tabs related to each module.
-What is the difference between these two tabs?
+- Check out the "Descriptions" Tab and the "Details" Tab corresponding to this module.
+What is the difference between the "Descriptions" and "Details" tabs?

 ### 2. Select a second module for review

-- Check out the two corresponding tabs related to each module.
-What is the difference between these two tabs?
+- Check out the "Descriptions" Tab and the "Details" Tab corresponding to this module.
+What is the difference between the "Descriptions" and "Details" tabs?
-- Find a variable that is important to you team.
-How is it estimated in this tab?
+- Find a variable that is important to your team.
+How is it estimated in this module?
 What are its units?
 - Where can you find even more detailed information about your team data?

 ### 3. Are there any team data values you would like to explore in the team data UI?